 How to Get Your Dog or Cat Into a Pet-Friendly Apartment

 A well-trained and behaved dog along with a responsible and respectful pet parent will get you into a pet-friendly apartment every time!
 Parents can highlight their responsibility and their pet’s behavior and health through a pet cover letter and resume.

 What to Include in a Pet Resume and Cover Letter

-Whether you are looking for a pet-friendly vacation rental, pet-friendly apartment, a well thought out cover letter and pet resume will help ensure that you get accepted into your new pet-friendly home.
+Whether you are looking for a pet-friendly vacation rental or pet-friendly apartment, a well-thought-out cover letter and pet resume will help ensure that you get accepted into your new pet-friendly home.
 This was written with a dog in mind but can also be applicable to a cat or any pet.
 Here’s what to include in a pet cover letter and resume.

 - Any certifications, awards, accolades.
 Obedience titles, Canine Good Citizen (CGC), Service dog certification, Emotional Support Animal Certification, Therapy Dog Certification, etc.

 - Dog Training Class Certifications and participation log with times/dates.